 How does the cost of blister and clam packaging compare to alternatives?

-A traditional blister pack has high set up costs compared to a single carton, but if the numbers of units to be packed are high, then these costs can be spread across many products.
+Producing a traditional blister pack is quite expensive to set up compared to a single carton.
+However, if a large number of units are to be packed, these costs can be spread across many products.

-A clam shell blister, however, can often be sourced as an “off the shelf” product.
-There are many companies who have a selection of moulds, and a range of standard sizes from their stocks.
-This saves set up costs, and if utilised well, can be a very competitive option.
+Clamshell packaging, on the other hand, can often be sourced as an “off the shelf” product.
+There are many companies who offer a selection of moulds and a range of standard sizes.
+This saves on set-up costs, and if used well, can be a very competitive option.

 What type of plastic is blister packaging normally made of?

 Generally, PET (polyethylene terephthalate) is used because it’s transparent, strong and holds its shape well.
 PVC (polyvinyl chloride) is slightly less transparent and can sometimes appear a little yellow.